robotframework/robotframework/doc/userguide/src/Appendices/AvailableSettings.rst

    +-----------------+--------------------------------------------------------+

 .. note:: All setting names can optionally include a colon at the end, for
-      example :opt:`Documentation:`.
+      example :setting:`Documentation:`.
 This can make reading the settings easier especially when using the plain text format.
 This is a new feature in Robot Framework 2.5.5.